octopuscreative/octopus-style/readme.md

+# General

+* These are not to be blindly followed; strive to understand these and ask when in doubt.
+* Don't duplicate the functionality of a built-in library.
+* Don't swallow exceptions or "fail silently."
+* Don't write code that guesses at future functionality.
+* Don't commit commented out code unless there is a specific reason to.

+# Git

+* Once a project has been established, prefer [GitHub Flow](https://guides.github.com/introduction/flow/).

 # JavaScript

-According to the great [Douglas Crockford](http://www.crockford.com/), JavaScript is the "[World's most misunderstood programming language](http://javascript.crockford.com/javascript.html)".
-Despite its many shortcomings, JavaScript has become one of the most — if not _the_ most — popular programming languages in the world, and is now widely used on both the client and server to help create great user experiences.
-At Octopus Creative, we harness the "good parts" of JavaScript to create concise, maintainable frontend (and sometimes backend) code.

-* When possible (and sensible), write new JavaScript in CoffeeScript instead
+* When possible (and sensible), write new JavaScript in CoffeeScript instead.
 * Libraries like jQuery are incredibly useful, but knowing how to write "raw" JavaScript is also incredibly important
 * Indent with 2 spaces
 * Use camelCase for variables (Constructor functions and CoffeeScript classes should be in PascalCase)
 * Semicolons are **not** optional
 * Understand the difference between `==` and `===`, and use them appropriately
 * Use [IIFEs](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) to help with scope, readability, and more
+* Avoid binding to the same class in both your CSS and JavaScript.
 * Spaces, curlies and newlines for `if/else/while/try` are almost always **not** optional
   ``` javascript
   if (something) {